collapsed-stacks/startups/questions/11806/how-to-recoup-money-from-a-failed-startup.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2017-01-05
 - score: 4

-<p>There's an entire industry of company administrators and insolvency experts who have knowledge and expertise in identifying and disposing of assets from companies in distress.
-Software presents all kinds of special challenges compared to physical goods or customer lists, so it's maybe worth a shot, but don't get your hopes up. </p>
+There's an entire industry of company administrators and insolvency experts who have knowledge and expertise in identifying and disposing of assets from companies in distress.
+Software presents all kinds of special challenges compared to physical goods or customer lists, so it's maybe worth a shot, but don't get your hopes up.

-<p>Patents are a somewhat special case.
+Patents are a somewhat special case.
 As a rule of thumb, the more distinctive the invention and the more general the application, the higher the potential value.
-Again, the vast majority of patents have no realisable value, but unlike systems that "rust" very fast, patents have a defined lifetime during which it is at least possible that you can make money by licensing the technology or/and pursuing legal action for infringement. </p>
+Again, the vast majority of patents have no realisable value, but unlike systems that "rust" very fast, patents have a defined lifetime during which it is at least possible that you can make money by licensing the technology or/and pursuing legal action for infringement.

-<p>Finally, some businesses fail as investments but are entirely viable.
+Finally, some businesses fail as investments but are entirely viable.
 If the startup didn't show the traction and growth potential that justified investment, it may still be an opportunity as a small business.
 Is there a niche where you created real value?
 That niche could be enough to keep a small team happy for years, if it's viable at least to maintain the system with minimal effort.
-Or it might be worth a few months turning what you have today into a viable business that could be sold as a going concern.</p>
+Or it might be worth a few months turning what you have today into a viable business that could be sold as a going concern.

 ## Answer 11808